Risk factors for heart, stroke and vascular disease

 • overweight and obesity.

-For most risk factors there is no known threshold at which risk begins.
+For most behavioural and biomedical risk factors there is no known threshold at which risk begins.
 The relationship between risk and disease is continuous – there is an increasing effect as exposure to the risk factor increases.
 Having multiple risk factors further escalates risk.

 Many chronic diseases, including CVD, share behavioural and biomedical risk factors.
-Modifying these risk factors can reduce an individual's risk of developing CVD prematurely and result in large health gains by reducing illness and rates of death.
+Modifying these risk factors can reduce an individual's risk of developing CVD prematurely and result in substantial health benefits by reducing illness and mortality rates.

-This section presents statistics on 5 key modifiable risk factors that increase the risk of a person developing CVD – smoking, high blood pressure, abnormal blood lipids and diabetes and overweight and obesity.
+This section presents statistics on selected key risk factors that increase the risk of a person developing CVD.

 References